soundpress/RulesOfNYC/docs/c34/index.rst

 *§ 4-01 Domestic Partner Affidavit Form.* ::

 (a) Both parties must be present at the time of submitting their affidavit to register as domestic partners at the City Clerk's office.
-Parties must provide acceptable identification as specified in 51 RCNY § 4-03 of these Rules, and register during regular business hours.
+Parties must provide acceptable identification as specified in 51 RCNY § 4-03, and register during regular business hours.

 (b) Both partners must sign the affidavit in the presence of a Notary Public or Commissioner of Deeds who will then sign and notarize the document before the affidavit is submitted for registration in the City Clerk's office.

-(c) The foregoing do not apply to cases where City Clerk personnel are processing a domestic partnership registration in a prison or a hospital, pursuant to 51 RCNY § 4-02 of these Rules.
+(c) The foregoing do not apply to cases where City Clerk personnel are processing a domestic partnership registration in a prison or a hospital, pursuant to 51 RCNY § 4-02.